ruediger/help.github.com/_posts/2010-01-16-deploy-keys.markdown

 categories: deploying
 ---

-Deploy keys are a handy yet misunderstood feature here on github.
-This guide will explain when and how to use them instead of normal user keys.
+<p class="intro">Deploy keys are a handy yet misunderstood feature here on github.
+This guide will explain when and how to use them instead of normal user keys.</p>

 ##Do you even need a deploy key?